MiniFate/MiniFate/_chapters/04-dice-and-points.md

 > The GM asks Tor Byron to roll

 Tor Byorn doesn't roll to see if he can steer a boat straight, we know he is a former captain, of course he can!
-Likewise when the _Angry Pig_ is boarded by aether Goblins Tor Byorn will roll `Fight` to drive them away, but his eventual success is not really in doubt, instead he rolls to see if he can defeat them before they make off with his treasure.
+Likewise when the {BoatName} is boarded by aether Goblins Tor Byorn will roll `Fight` to drive them away, but his eventual success is not really in doubt, instead he rolls to see if he can defeat them before they make off with his treasure.